reimagined/resolve/packages/readmodel-adapters/README.md

 Available adapters:
 * [resolve-readmodel-memory](./resolve-readmodel-memory)
-	Used to store the state of ReadModel in Memory.
+	Used to store a readmodel in memory.